Ilnazz/EasyBindings/README.md

 ## In English

 ### What is it?
-EasyBindings is a tiny C# library that allows you to bind triggers, commands and properties, as in WPF.
+EasyBindings is a tiny C# library that allows you perform trigger, property and command bindings, as in WPF.

 ### What is it for?
 EasyBindings makes it possible to use a WPF-specific mechanism for binding properties, triggers and commands outside of any MVVM framework.